farimarwat/prepladder-poc/README.md

 # prepladder-poc
-50 days before, I introduced a critical vulnerability in prepladded (an indian top edtech company) and informed the concerned department.
+50 days before, I introduced a critical vulnerability in prepladder (an indian top edtech company) and informed the concerned department but still they  have not released a patch for it (may be not interested).
-So according to the agreement, now I am publishing the documents to the web according to the international rules of pubilshing PoC.
+So i have right to pubish the PoC.
+Now I am publishing the documents to the web according to the international rules of pubilshing PoC.

-# Note: Change email if it stops working in the project as a user name.
+## What can you do with this PoC?
+### Manipulate APIs
+### Change data
+### Access to video lectures
+### Access other contents

+### Note: All encrypted libraries are included in the project along with keys which are used by the project
+### Note: Prepladder is also offering Bug Bounty Program